HeruEwasham/GenericParameterCollection/README.md

 ### Create converters with the use of attributes

 Maybe the simplest possible way of creating converters on your own classes will be to use some custom attributes on a type you want to convert.
 See the examples below for how you can implement different converters.

+When using attributes, simple ienumerables of theese objects are also supported by default.

 ### Create a converter-class to convert between values